PCC/ CCOG / MCH

 Course Description

-Introduces the rules, methods and procedures for using trigonometry formulas that deal with both the sides and the angles of the right triangle and oblique triangle to solve for the unknown parts.
-Prerequisite: MCH 100.
+Introduces the rules, methods, and procedures for using trigonometry formulas that deal with the sides and the angles of right and oblique triangles to solve for the unknown parts.
+This course is also offered as APR 130M; a student who enrolls in this course a second time under either designator will be subject to the course repeat policy.
+Prerequisites/concurrent: APR 100M or MCH 100.
 Audit available.

 Addendum to Course Description